Uridium

-Uridium (released on the NES as The Last Starfighter) is a science fiction side-scrolling shoot 'em up originally designed by Andrew Braybrook for the Commodore 64, and later ported to other 8-bit machines.
-It consists of fifteen levels, each named after a metal element, with the last level being called Uridium (a fictional metallic element, not to be confused with the real metallic element iridium).
-The manual quotes Robert Orchard, who invented the name as saying "I really thought it existed".
+Uridium (released for the NES as The Last Starfighter) is a horizontally scrolling shooter designed by Andrew Braybrook for the Commodore 64 and published by Hewson Consultants in 1986.
+The game consists of fifteen levels, each named after a metal element, with the last level being the fictional metallic element Uridium.
+The manual quotes Robert Orchard, who invented the name, as saying "I really thought it existed".